dkkinyua/ds-bootcamp-2023/WEEK ONE PROJECT/README.md

 **Question: Imagine you are a Product Data Scientist at Instagram.
 Explain how you would describe the success of Instagram TV(IGTV).**

 **Explanation and Solution**:
-Instagram is one of the most used social media applications today and has more than 100 million users who use Instagram to share posts, create content and send messages.
+Instagram is one of the most used social media applications today and has more than 100 million users who use Instagram to share posts, create content, and send messages.

-Instagram TV is an Instagram product where Instagram users can share short videos and create content upto 10 minutes per video
+Instagram TV is an Instagram product where Instagram users can share short videos and create content up to 10 minutes per video

 We have seen a great improvement in the success of IGTV in terms of the user engagement metric and have used a xgboost model to gauge its success.